Insulin and Metabolic Disease

 Oxidative Stress and Vascular Disease

-We die of disease, never “old age.”
-Our body was not designed to reach its natural health span while metabolizing excessive, daily, energy-dense food calories, but especially where there is a lack of plant-based fiber and antioxidants.
 Calorie-dense living, chronic stress, and persistently excessive insulin go hand-in-hand with inflammation and oxidative stress.
-Our cells simply are not equipped to do their jobs under the conditions of addictive/habitual, highly-processed foods.
+Our cells simply are not equipped to do their jobs under the conditions of addictive/habitual, highly-processed SAD plan.
+And preferably we won’t wait to make the change.

-For a wonderful overview, see the interview with Dr. Robert H. Lustig: “Levels” w/ Dr. Casey Means—Understanding Your Cholesterol Panel
+For a wonderful overview of this subject, see the Dr. Casey Means interview with Dr. Robert H. Lustig on “Levels”Understanding Your Cholesterol Panel

 Researcher studied associations between various types of animal products and cardio-vascular disease in older individuals.
 The 2022, peer-reviewed report involved 3921 adults age 65+ with an average follow-up was 12.2 years.
 What did they find out?